The Lunar Injection Kool Aid Eclipse Conspiracy: Development

 In 2018, Rob Zombie stated in an interview with "Whiplash", the KLOS radio show hosted by Full Metal Jackie, that the music on his upcoming album will be "much more complicated structurally".
 According to Rob, his goal on his next album has once again been to explore new territory without deviating too much from his tried-and-tested formula.

 The original plan was to release the album in 2019.
-During an interview at January 2019, John 5 described the album at a Talk Toomey podcast as "hooky and musical, and badass.
-The best Zombie record to date—better than White Zombie anything…He went nuts on this one.
+During an interview at January 2019, John 5 described the album on a Talk Toomey podcast as "hooky and musical, and badass.
+The best Zombie record to date—better than White Zombie anything… He went nuts on this one.
 I'm telling you, it's the best Zombie record you guys will hear.
 And we're going to have a big tour.
 We're going to do videos, and you know, I've been in the band with the guy forever and I just love him".
 Later in the same year with an interview with Revolver, John 5 said of the new music as "Heavy, very heavy.
 It's just a heavy Zombie record with great hooks.
 It's very, very musical, and a hard-hitting Zombie record.
 I think people are really gonna dig it.
 I'm a Zombie fan, and if I heard it, I'd be like, 'Oh my God, this is brutal.'
 I'm really excited about it!".

 In the same year, Rob Zombie spoke about his much anticipated seventh album release to NME in 2019 saying that "The record's definitely finished and…I think it's the best record we've ever made.
 It's a very big, crazy and complex record that I'm really excited to finally be able to release.
 I just had to get everything with 3 From Hell completely finished before we got into that, but my plan now is to start shooting some big videos for the album around January so that we can release it early next year."
 Zombie's subsequent plan was to release the new album in February 2020.

 Early October 2020, John 5 stated to Meltdown of Detroit's WRIF radio station about the status of Rob Zombie's long-awaited new studio album saying that "You will be seeing something soon," John 5 said.
 "That's all I say.
 Very, very, very soon.
 It's coming very soon… We're excited.
 I'm more excited than anyone, that's for sure."
 At the end of the same month, Rob Zombie announced the album's title as "The Lunar Injection Kool Aid Eclipse Conspiracy" and its track listing with a release date at March 12, 2021.